 If you are vomiting this in the early mornings, when you first wake up, it is not unusual.
 The reason for the color is that you don't have anything in your stomach.
 This is referred to as morning sickness, and may indicate that you are pregnant.
 If vomiting is accompanied by a fever or abdominal pain, or persists for more than a day or two, see your doctor.
 These can be symptoms of digestive disorders.

-Is there a phobia name for the fear of fear itself?
+Yes.
+Phobophobia is the name for the fear of fear itself.

 Pregnancy symptoms are different for every person.
 Some women notice less symptoms in their 2nd, 3rd and so on, pregnancies and some women never have morning sickness, tender breats, etc. If you feel that there is cause for concern it is best to consult your doctor who has your medical history to give you the best answer for your personal situation.

 Having given birth twice by induction, I can tell you what they did for me.

 There are two main ways to induce labor; pitocin given by injection and/or punturing the membrane, also called "breaking the waters".
 When this is done, surgical utensil shaped like a crochet needle is inserted into the cervix via vaginal canal and tears a small hole in the amniotic sac.
 This causes the "water to break" and usually induces labor shortly thereafter.

 The amniotic sac can and usually does rupture by itself when the fetus is fully grown, but this method was used on me because I was at full-term and any more growth may have resulted in health problems for the baby and I.